 - i.
 At least four years after complying with all the requirements for a three-year bachelor's degree. - ii.
+At least three years after complying with all the requirements for a four-year bachelor's degree.

-At least two years after complying with all the requirements for a bachelor's degree of five years or more. - iii.
-At least two years after complying with all the requirements for a master's degree. - iv.
-With the exception of a shorter period that may be approved by the Dean, at least 12 months since registration for the doctorate at this University have expired. - v.
+- iii.
+At least two years after complying with all the requirements for a bachelor's degree of five years or more. - iv.
+At least two years after complying with all the requirements for a master's degree. - v.
+With the exception of a shorter period that may be approved by the Dean, at least 12 months since registration for the doctorate at this University have expired.

 In addition to the stipulations of the applicable G. Regulation a doctorate is conferred on a student only if he or she has complied with all the requirements laid down in faculty regulations.